elmomoilanen/Halloc/README.md

 }
 ```

-When using halloc library in your C program, remember to indicate the compiler the include path (-I) for the header file `halloc.h` and library path (-L) and name (-l) for the shared library file `libhalloc.a`.
+When using halloc library in your C program, remember to indicate the compiler the include path (-I) for the header file `halloc.h` and library path (-L) and name (-l) for the static library file `libhalloc.a`.
 E.g. a shell command

 ```bash
 gcc test_prog.c -Iinclude -L. -lhalloc -o test_prog -Wall -Wextra -Werror -std=c11 -g